The Do’s and Don’ts in Taiwan

 Shoes do not belong inside the home.
 It’s considered dirty with a lot of outside bacteria.

-When you take off your shoes, normally the homeowner will offer you slippers that you can wear when you’re inside to avoid accumulating dust or dirt on your feet or socks.
+When you take off your shoes, the homeowner normally offers you slippers that you can wear when you’re inside to avoid accumulating dust or dirt on your feet or socks.

 Your outdoor shoes can be placed inside the shoe cabinet or outside the front door.
-If it’s outside, don’t worry, no one will take your shoes.
+If they’re outside, don’t worry — no one will take them.

 ⊹˚. ♡ 🇹🇼.˚₊🥟 ⋆🧋˚。⋆🥢